 All views and opinions expressed in the podcast are those of the expert and not of Royal London.

 Where can you listen?

-You can download and listen to episodes using the iTunes Podcasts or Spotify apps – just search for ‘The penny drops’.
+You can download and listen to episodes using the iTunes Podcasts, Spotify, Google Podcast or Castbox apps – just search for ‘The penny drops’.
 Make sure to subscribe so you don’t miss any new episodes, and please do leave us a review – we’d love to know what you think of the series.

 Or, if you don’t have access to an app, you can listen to the podcast online.
 We’ll send you reminders about any new episodes in your quarterly member emails.